 - Manage the properties

 - File tax returns

 The personal representative has a legal, fiduciary responsibility to the assets and therefore takes personal responsibility for the assets, and can even be sued.

 No, probate attorneys are not required by law.
 However, because many people get in over their heads they often end up hiring an attorney even if they started off on their own.

 Although it can feel intimidating to prospect people who are going through a difficult time and likely grieving, the community of certified probate experts here at Probate Mastery can tell you how rewarding it is to be in this niche.
 Not only are you working in an untapped market with little to no competition, but in our collective experience, the sellers are filled with gratitude and relieved to be working with someone who truly understands probate and can support them in the ways that matter most during such a difficult time.
 As agent Erik Stark put it after taking Probate Mastery, “… I have a completely new mindset and understanding of the process and feel anyone serving the probate industry should be educated with as well.
 I truly hope more agents/investors (even in my own market) take this course to eliminate predatory practices.”

 In the following section, we will cover a few things that happen in probate.
-For a detailed breakdown of the probate process, timeline, and understanding your local laws, you can take “Session 1: Understanding Probate” of Probate Mastery On Demand for free.
+For a detailed breakdown of the probate process, timeline, and understanding your local laws, you can take parts of “Session 1: Understanding Probate” of Probate Mastery On Demand for free.

 What happens in Probate?